srohrer32/mediaviz/README.md

  - `impl/` folder containing the Python package implementation.
  - `tests/` folder containing unit tests for all modules.
 These can all be run using the command `make test`, and are run automatically on each push.
  - `scripts/` folder containing helpful scripts, some of which are called by other files.
+ - `webgui/` folder containing the Flask web application and templates.

 ## Installation